Milnor fibers and symplectic fillings of quotient surface singularities: Introduction

 \section{Introduction}

-We show that two ``smooth'' objects --- Milnor fibers and (minimal) symplectic fillings --- associated to a quotient surface singularity $(X,0)$ coming from algebraic geometry and symplectic topology, respectively, are essentially the same.
+We show that two ``smooth'' objects --- Milnor fibers and (minimal) symplectic fillings --- associated to a quotient surface singularity $(X,0)$ coming from algebraic geometry and symplectic topology, respectively, are essentially the same (up to diffeomorphism type).
 For this, we provide an explicit algorithm to identify Milnor fibers of a quotient surface singularity with minimal symplectic fillings of its link using special partial resolutions (called $P$-resolutions) and the minimal model program for 3-folds.
-Conversely, we prove that every minimal symplectic filling of a quotient surface singularity is diffeomorphic to the Milnor fiber of a smoothing of the singularity by constructing a smoothing whose Milnor fiber is diffeomorphic to the given minimal symplectic filling.
+Minimal symplectic fillings are realized as complements of certain divisors embedded in rational surfaces.
+So the algorithm determines how such divisors are embedded in rational surfaces for given Milnor fibers; See Section~\ref{section:identifying-Milnor-fibers}.
+Conversely, we prove that every minimal symplectic filling of a quotient surface singularity is diffeomorphic to the Milnor fiber of a smoothing of the singularity by constructing a smoothing whose Milnor fiber is diffeomorphic to the given minimal symplectic filling; Section~\ref{section:minimal-symplectic-fillings-are-Milnor-fibers}.
 For this, we apply Pinkham's theory of smoothings of negative weight.

-As an explicit one-to-one correspondence is established between Milnor fibers and minimal symplectic fillings, one may apply results regarding Milnor fibers to minimal symplectic fillings, and vice versa.
+As an explicit one-to-one correspondence (up to diffeomorphism type) is established between Milnor fibers and minimal symplectic fillings, one may apply results regarding Milnor fibers to minimal symplectic fillings, and vice versa.